Creator-Turbo/Twitter-Sentiment-Analysis/README.md

 ---

 ## Demo
-This project processes user reviews of Steam games and predicts whether the sentiment is positive or negative.
+This project analyzes tweets to determine their sentiment as positive, negative, or neutral.
 **Link to Demo:** [Steam Review Sentiment Analysis](https://steam-review-sentiment-analysis.onrender.com)

 ## Twitter Sentiment Analysis